 Step 3: Try to boost your engagement

-Reply to all your comments, try asking questions and maximise the interactions.
+Reply to all your comments, try asking questions and maximize the interactions.
 This will be important for your next step.

 Step 4: Create a custom audience using this post